Audi e-tron: Q8 e-tron Sportback (2020)

 The e-tron Sportback is an all-electric coupé SUV shown first as a concept at the 2017 Shanghai Motor Show.
 It has the same powertrain/battery as the e-tron SUV.
 Both cars are produced in Brussels, Belgium.
 As in the e-tron SUV, the battery of the vehicle is liquid-cooled.

 The production version was revealed at the 2019 Los Angeles Auto Show.
 European and American deliveries started in 2020.

 The 2020 e-tron Sportback has an EPA range of 218 mi.
 It is better than in the 2019 e-tron SUV, partially because a larger percentage of the battery capacity is usable.
 The e-tron's battery management system keeps part of the battery capacity as a buffer, which is not part of the usable capacity; now the size of that buffer was decreased to unlock more usable capacity.
 This change was introduced in the e-tron SUV during the production run, while in the e-tron Sportback, which entered production later, it was available from the beginning.

-Audi has announced that the facelifted e-tron will be renamed to Audi Q8 e-tron which will be revealed at 9 November 2022.
+In 2022, it was announced that the vehicle will be renamed.
+It is now known as the Audi Q8 e-tron Sportback.